Venice - sightseeing plan - map, attractions, monuments, gondolas, accommodation, interesting facts

 First, however, one extremely important issue that always arises during a stay in Venice ... gondolas!

-I did not include them in the sightseeing plan because it is a very individual matter.
-Apart from that, the attraction is quite expensive and let's be honest, most of the visitors give up just because of the price.
+I did not include them in the itinerary because it is a very individual matter.
+In addition, the attraction is quite expensive and let's face it, most visitors give up just because of the price.

 However, if you would like to go for a gondola ride, plan some extra time for it, in addition to the plan I have described.
 I will only tell you what to do to get the matter done without overpaying, and at the same time to make using it satisfactory.